manishsanger/insight-api/POSTMAN_TESTING_GUIDE.md

 - Health checks: < 1 second
 - Text processing: 5-15 seconds
 - Audio processing: 30-120 seconds
-- Image processing: 60-180 seconds (LLaVA 13B)
+- Image processing: 60-180 seconds (Gemma3:12b)
 - Admin operations: < 5 seconds

 ### Resource Usage
 - Monitor CPU and memory during testing
-- Large model processing (LLaVA 13B) requires more resources
+- Large model processing (Gemma3:12b) requires more resources
 - Audio files increase processing time based on duration

 This comprehensive testing guide covers all aspects of the Insight API system.
 Use it to validate functionality, performance, and reliability of your API endpoints.